This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Nigeria.

 For a full list of jurisdictional Q&As visit http://www.inhouselawyer.co.uk/index.php/practice-areas/arbitration/

-Lagos State has also enacted the Lagos State Arbitration Law (2009) (the “Lagos Law”).
+Lagos State also enacted the Lagos State Arbitration Law (2009) (the “Lagos Law”).
 Unless the parties have expressly otherwise agreed, the Lagos Law applies to all arbitrations where Lagos State is the seat of arbitration.
-The Lagos Law is an enactment of the UNCITRAL Model Law (the “Model Law”), and incorporates the 2006 amendments made to the Model Law.
+The Lagos Law is a replica of the UNCITRAL Model Law (the “Model Law”), and incorporates the 2006 amendments made to the Model Law.

 Domestic arbitrations must be conducted in accordance with the Arbitration Rules (section 15, ACA).
 The Arbitration Rules are a re-enactment of the UNCITRAL Model Arbitration Rules.
 The arbitral tribunal must give adequate advance notice of the date, time and place of the hearings (Article 25 of the Arbitration Rules).